tkruse/build-bench/README.md

 # Observations / FAQ

-DISCLAIMER: I am mostly a Maven / Gradle user, so having had least problems with those can also be due to my experiencewith those.
+DISCLAIMER: I am mostly a Maven / Gradle user, so having had least problems with those can also be due to my experience with those.

 ## What influences performance?

-JVM startup, for tools written in JVM languages.
-This adds something like 3 seconds to the whole process on my machine.
+JVM startup adds something like 3 seconds to the whole process.
 Several tools offer daemons to reduce this offset.

-### Caching results

-Instead of running a task again, the results from last time may be reused if the inputs have not changed.
-The result of a build is produced by the following inputs:
-- Build system hardware / operating system
-- custom buildscripts
-- buildtool (versions and plugins)
-- environment during startup
-- input files (sources)

-Determining whether file contents have changed is more or less trivial.
-But is is tricky to determine that

-- a source file has been deleted/moved, so it's class file must also be deleted
-- some buildtool plugin version or environment variable has changed that influences the generation of some file
-- an input file used by a testcase has changed, so the test must be run again

-For that reason often it is wise to not rely on cached results, so the benefts of caching are dubious, unless you know what you're doing very well.

-### buildfile parsing / evaluation

-This is not very complex for the cases included so far.

-### parallel execution, usage of multiple CPUs

-This was not used so far.
-The expectable benefits depend on the available number of CPUs of course, and how much tasks can be run in parallel at all.
+Tools not written in JVM languages do not have this offset.

+Compiler speed may differ for different compilers.
+The scala compiler and clojure compiler seemed slower than javac for compiling java sources.

+Parallel task execution: On machines with multiple cores, it may be possible to reduce build time by utiliing more than one CPU.
+However the build-time rarely is reduced by the number of CPUs.
+The overhead of finding out how to split tasks over several CPUs can eliminate benefits, and often there will be many dependencies that lead to tasks necessarily being build in sequence.
+Most buildtool will thus mostly offer to only build completely independent sub-modules in parallel.
+For single-module projects, no additional CPU is used then.
+Some tasks may even only work when not run in parallel, so using parallel fatures also increases maintenance effort.

+Caching influences incremental builds.
+Several buildsystems have a simple caching strategy in that they will not run a task if the output still exist.
+This will improve performance for repeated builds.

+Buck was the only build system benchmarked here that offers advanced (true) caching of build results, in that the cache is an independent storage that maintains multiple versions of build results over time.
+This can dramatically reduce build times in many more situations than simple caching described before.

 ## Gradle